raulpardo/ppf-diaspora/README.md

 ## Description

-This project is trying to implement an privacy enforcement mechanism the Diaspora*.
+This project is trying to implement an privacy enforcement mechanism the Diaspora.
 In particular, we are implementing the privacy policy framework described in [1].
 This approach is able to describe fine-grained privacy policies and it is able to detect implicit leaks of information.

 It is still a work in progress project.
+We are testing the feasibility of our approach in a real social network as Diaspora.
+Since a privacy mechanism as the one described in [1] could have some limitations in a production environment.
+If efficiently implemented, we would like to contribute to the main Diaspora project.

 ## References